Mother’s Day is a beautiful time to honor and celebrate your Mother.

 Have you ever gone past the Mother’s Day cards and wished you could buy one for your Mom?
 I have, and I suspect many of you have also.
 This year, consider writing your Mom a letter.
 You don’t necessarily have to buy a card, but get a piece of paper and write a card to your Mom.
 Tell her everything you wish you could tell her.
 Write about your life.
 Share what you would share.
 It might make you feel a little sad, but it will also make you feel good.
 Don’t hold back.
 Tell her everything you want her to know.
 You can keep the card or throw it away.
 Once I wrote my Mom a long letter, put it into a bottle, and tossed it into the ocean.
 Don’t judge.
 It made me feel better, and that was the point.

 You can always go to the cemetery or place where her remains were put to rest, and visit her.
 This can be comforting, and help you feel closer to her.
 Just sitting by her stone and talking can help you feel like you’re doing something with her.
 Take flowers, a special rock, or something you want to leave there as a way to mark your visit.

 Go Easy On Yourself

 Whatever you decide to do, go easy on yourself.
 It’s a hard day for those of us who have lost our Moms.
 Remember, it’s normal to feel a little sad.
-Surround yourself with people who love and care about you, and who understand how hard the day is for you.
 Instead of focusing on your loss, try to remember how blessed you were to have your Mom, and think about all the good times you shared with her.
 When I feel sad, shifting my thoughts to a place of gratitude always helps me feel better.